-Do You Know Your Bur's ISO Number? - The 5 Classifications of Dental Burs
+Do You Know Your Burs ISO Number? - The 5 Classifications of Dental Burs

 I remember my trips to the dentist as a child and looking at the dental bur blocks on the counter.
 I remember thinking there were so many and hoping they did not have to use the giant ones on me.
 At the time, of course, I did not realize that there were so many types of burs.
 Each dental bur has a specific purpose, from cavity preparation to polishing, to use in a laboratory or surgical setting.
 Identifying the proper bur for the correct procedure can be a task.
 Sorting through the vast array of burs can be overwhelming.
-Predominantly dental burs are made from top-of-the-line materials, including steel, carbide, and diamond particles.
+Predominantly dental burs are made from top-of-the-line materials, including zirconium nitride coated, carbide, and diamond particles.
 Every year hundreds of varieties are being introduced.
 Understanding the dental bur ISO classification system will help you choose the best product for you.

-Who and What is ISO?
+What is a Dental Bur ISO?

 In 1891 the SS White Company introduced the original numbering system for their dental burs.
 This numbering system implemented by all dental bur manufacturers remained unchanged until 1955.
 The American Dental Association (ADA) adopted the classification, but the classification is limited to stainless steel and tungsten carbide and does not include diamond instruments.
 In 1979 The International Organization for Standardization (ISO), a worldwide federation of national standards bodies, presented a new globally accepted numbering system for dental burs.
 This classification creates consistency and clarity among manufacturers.